-- 16. We also review and report on other information published within the financial statements including the management commentary, annual governance statement and the remuneration report.
-We give an opinion on whether these have been compiled in accordance with the appropriate regulations and frameworks in our independent auditor's report. - 17.
-We also read and consider any information in the annual accounts other than the financial statements and audited part of the remuneration report and report any uncorrected material misstatements.
+- 17. We also review and report on statutory other information published within the annual accounts including the management commentary, annual governance statement and the remuneration report.
+We give an opinion on whether these have been complied with in accordance with the appropriate regulations and frameworks in our independent auditor's report. - 18.
+We also review the content of the annual report for consistency with the financial statements and with our knowledge of the IJB.
+We report any uncorrected material misstatements in statutory other information.